robobario/reactor-exercises/java-concurrency/thread-interrupts/task.md

 # Task

-Interrupt the thread using Thread.interrupt before joining.
+Interrupt the thread using <a href="psi_element://java.lang.Thread#interrupt">Thread::interrupt</a> before joining.

 ## Notes
-This will cause Thread.sleep() to throw an InterruptedException.
+This will cause <a href="psi_element://java.lang.Thread#sleep">Thread.sleep()</a> to throw an <a href="psi_element://java.lang.InterruptedException">InterruptedException</a>.
 Many blocking IO type methods will also throw similar exceptions if an interrupt is received while blocked.

 Why is this useful: you may wish to cancel long-running work cleanly (or cleanup on app shutdown).
 You can do cleanup work from your `catch`, like flushing writes and closing resources etc before you terminate the thread.